-Today, actually every client and end user knows the difference between encrypted and unencrypted sites.
-At least on a subjective level: the green lock simply gives a good feeling.
-Just as well known as the positive effect on the trust of site visitors, however, is the misconception that SSL, or TLS (explain the difference between the two), is the best solution. difference e.g. the colleagues from CHIP.de) make WordPress slow.
+By now, you can assume that every client and end user knows the difference between encrypted and unencrypted sites.
+At least on a subjective level, the green lock in the address bar is simply reassuring.
+Just as well known as the positive effect in terms of visitor trust, however, is the myth that SSL, or TLS (CHIP.de explains the difference) slows WordPress down.

-And yes, theoretically this is true: If a site is delivered via HTTPS (the secure variant of HTTP), the connection between the web server and browser takes a little longer due to the so-called SSL handshake.
-But we are only talking about a few milliseconds.
+And yes, this is theoretically true.
+When a page is delivered via HTTPS (the secure variant of HTTP), the connection between the web server and browser takes a little longer due to the so-called SSL handshake.
+But we're only talking about a few milliseconds here.

-Nowadays, it's a rumour that HTTPS WordPress is slowing down.
-Basically, an SSL certificate only brings your site advantages.
-And since Google will soon start to mark unencrypted sites ones with the words "not secure", it is high time to switch your own site to HTTPS now.
+Nowadays, the idea that HTTPS slows WordPress down is nothing more than a lingering rumor.
+In actual fact, an SSL certificate only offers advantages for your site.
+Google now marks unencrypted sites with the words "not secure" so it's high time to switch your own site to HTTPS.

 - Why now is the best time to switch WordPress to HTTPS

 - Why HTTP/2 makes your WordPress sites faster

 - What performance boost you can expect for a WordPress site under HTTPS

 - A simple trick to see if your host is already using HTTP/2 (which it should be!)